Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

         Click to see project list
     </button>

-When target button is clicked, `GridDialog`_ class registered by `globalIoc`_ will be instantiated with ``data-component-options`` value passed as it's constructor argument.
+When target button is clicked, `GridDialog`_ class registered by `componentIoc`_ will be instantiated with ``data-component-options`` value passed as it's constructor argument.

 .. highlight:: jinja